Crossword: Themes

+The themed crossword puzzle was invented in 1958 by Harold T. Bers, an advertising executive and frequent contributor to The New York Times crossword.

-The Simon & Schuster Crossword Puzzle Series has published many unusual themed crosswords.
-"Rosetta Stone", by Sam Bellotto Jr., incorporates a Caesar cipher cryptogram as the theme; the key to breaking the cipher is the answer to 1 across.
+The Simon & Schuster Crossword Puzzle Series has published many unusually themed crosswords.
+"Rosetta Stone", by Sam Bellotto Jr., incorporates a Caesar cipher cryptogram as the theme; the key to breaking the cipher is the answer to 1Across.
 Another unusual theme requires the solver to use the answer to a clue as another clue.
 The answer to that clue is the real solution.

 Indirect clues

 Many puzzles feature clues involving wordplay which are to be taken metaphorically or in some sense other than their literal meaning, requiring some form of lateral thinking.
 Depending on the puzzle creator or the editor, this might be represented either with a question mark at the end of the clue or with a modifier such as "maybe" or "perhaps".
 In more difficult puzzles, the indicator may be omitted, increasing ambiguity between a literal meaning and a wordplay meaning.
 Examples: